davidBelanger/torch-util/README.md

 # Packages #

 ## Preprocessing ##

-See `exampleProcessing.sh` for a well-commented example of how we preprocess data.
+All of these commands are also depicted in `exampleProcessingCommands.sh`,  which preprocesses data completely in the shell.
 We perform the following steps:

 1. Construct 'domains' for features and for labels.
 A domain is simply a string to int mapping.
 This is constructed by taking an initial pass over the training data.
 Then, features that don't occur a minimum number of times are discarded.
 Finally, the string->int mapping is ordered such that frequent features have low int values (to improve memory locality).